 - Harmonization on the horizon: The International Financial Reporting Standards (IFRS) Foundation stated in February 2021 that it will “produce a definitive proposal for international sustainability reporting standards, including a roadmap with timeline by the end of September 2021, possibly leading to an announcement on the establishment of a sustainability standards board at the meeting of the United Nations Climate Change Conference COP26 in November 2021.

 - Climate getting complex: If the aim to-date with reporting standards and the “license to operate” pressure coming from activists, investors, consumers and employees wasn’t already pushing companies whose leadership felt a variation of “greenwashing” was sufficient for their investor reports or websites, the development of “brown” finance and the debate around carbon-neutral portfolios in the net-zero agenda-setting era would be further inducement.
 Without digging into the weeds and implementing a sincere, strategic approach, companies risk getting into the crossfire when their actual impact is reviewed in the upcoming years.

 - Making disclosure personal: ESG has already moved from being a CEO-agenda item to one that the board, audit committee, legal counsel and CFO are interested in.
 With the rise of ESG-tied compensation and performance-related pay, the personalization of ESG topics demonstrate the widespread actions that continue to maintain pressure at the top.

 With daily updates and announcements, the seas of ESG continue to be turbulent with rapidly evolving information and new hot topics.
 But anchoring on these trends and staying up to date with lessons learned and regulations passed will help companies and their executives navigate these often confusing and frenzied waters.

-Director, ESG & Sustainability Services
+Senior manager, ESG & Sustainability Services

 Partner, Financial Services Advisory